 You see I’ve never met Jodie in the sense of we’ve never met in real life.
 We met online through our blogs.
 I know that Jodie is a wonderful Mum to 3 boys, is actively involved with their school.
 And writes beautiful and funny posts which I look forward to reading every day.
 And while all this happens online, I feel like Jodie is an old friend who just lives around the corner and would in fact be a surrogate Aunty to our bub!

 People often turn their noses up at people who spend a lot of time online, but for me it’s second nature.
 When I’m at work I’m in front of the computer all day long.
-When I’m at home, and Hubby’s at work, I’m usually on the computer most of the day too.
+When I’m at home, and Hubby’s at work, I’m usually on the computer most of the day too playing video games using services that offer you to boost your csgo rank.
 It may come as a surprise to learn that I can actually be quite shy around people that I don’t know.
 And being able to read other people’s experiences and share mine all from the comfort of my own home really appeals to me.

 I’ve written before about what an amazing community the online world can be.
 Perfect strangers offering support and love and sharing happy and sad stories.

 So thanks Jodie for making me smile!
 I’m sure in the not too distant future when bubs no doubt learns to tweet before it can talk, it’ll say hi back, to its fave online Aunty!